semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Run jobs in parallel {#jobs-parallel}

-Jobs added to the same block not only [share settings](#block-settings) but also run in parallel.
+Jobs added to the same block not only [share settings](#block-settings), but also *run in parallel*.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

 To run two jobs in parallel:

+1. Select the block
-1. Press **+ Add job**
+2. Press **+ Add job**
-2. Type the job name
-3. Type the job shell commands
+3. Type the job name and commands

 ![Adding a second job](./img/jobs-parallel.jpg)

+Here you can also:
-You can delete a job by pressing the X sign next to it.
-To delete the whole block, scroll down and click on **Delete block...**.
+- Delete a job by pressing the X sign next to it.
+- Delete the whole block along with the jobs by scrolling down and clicking on **Delete block...**

 </TabItem>
 <TabItem value="yaml" label="YAML">